 - Digital nomads primarily work while traveling as a way of life.
 They have no set routine or permanent home and tend to operate outside of traditional work structures.
 Digital nomads can be freelancers or remote workers.
 As long as they travel while still working, they are considered digital nomads.

 Digital nomadism began in the early 1990s with the advent of computers and digital networks and has continued to grow ever since.
+In response to this trend, many digital nomad countries are introducing visa programs to attract digital nomads, grant them rights, and collect taxes.

 With an Italy Digital Nomad Visa, you will have the following rights: